jmvalino/dictlc3-iot-components-workshop/docs/backend_webservice.md

 [img]

-## Other use cases are for thing registry and user management.
+## Other use cases are for thing registry, device onboarding and user management.

 [img]